itspladd/personal-website-old/_posts/2016-01-24-paginate-test.md

 ---
-title: "Steel Topaz: Testing Excerpt Functionality"
+title: "Steel Topaz: Testing Pagination"
-date: 2016-01-24
+date: 2016-01-26
 ---

 This post exists to test Jekyll's pagination functionality.
 Hit the jump for more info!